Phone: (202) 808-3326; email: info@office.stthomasdc.org

 You can request that the Sacrament be brought to you at the phone number or email address listed at the top of this page.
 A member of the clergy or a Eucharistic Visitor will commissioned to bring the sacrament to you.

 Those planning to be confirmed, received, or to renew their baptismal vows should take one of the preparation courses offered throughout the year.
-Please contact the parish office at the phone number or email address listed at the top of this page, or by email, to schedule an appointment.
+Please see this page for more information.

 Please be in touch with the Rev. Lisa Ahuja to discuss your desire to be married in the parish.
 Please be in touch with her before making plans, so that you might secure a date when a member of the clergy and the church are available.
 Since pre-marital classes are required, we recommend six months advance notice.
+More information is available at this page.

 Please contact the parish office at the phone number or email address listed at the top of this page.
 A member of the clergy will contact you as soon as possible and offer support, prayers, and assistance in arranging funeral services.
+More information is available at this page.

 At each Sunday morning worship service, we pray especially for those on our prayer list.
-If you know someone who is suffering in body, mind, or spirit, you can add that person to our list by contacting the parish office at the phone number or email address listed at the top of this page.
+If you know someone who is suffering in body, mind, or spirit, you can add that person to our list by contacting Araceli Ma at ama@stthomasdc.org

 Please contact the parish office at the phone number or email address listed at the top of this page to update your information.
 If you already have an account set up on the parish Realm site, you can also update your contact information yourself.